astrojolo/astrolink4mini2/README.md

 # astrolink4mini2
-INDI driver for AstroLink 4 mini II device
+INDI driver for AstroLink 4 mini II device (under development)

 # Installing INDI server and libraries
 To start you need to download and install INDI environment.
 See [INDI page](http://indilib.org/download.html) for details.